iimachines/Maya2glTF/Readme.md

     - required when exporting animation clips
     - either you pass this for each clip, or once

+  - `-detectStepAnimations (-dsa) NUMBER` _(optional)_

+    - pass `-dsa 2` to detect `STEP` "interpolations" in the sampled animations curves.
+    - enable this e.g. when binding the `shape.visiblity` to `node.scale.x, y z`, to prevent interpolation.
+    - currently this is all or nothing, animation curves are not yet split into discrete and continuous parts

   - `-meshPrimitiveAttributes (-mpa) STRING` _(optional)_

     - the attributes for the shapes to export, separated by a vertical bar |